cdapio/cdap/cdap-docs/examples-manual/source/examples/data-cleansing.rst

 specifies the output partition of the *cleanRecords* dataset to write to.
 In this example, we'll simply use ``1`` as the value.

-- Using the CDAP-UI, go to the |application-overview|, click |example-mapreduce-italic| to get to the MapReduce detail page, set the runtime arguments using ``output.partition.key`` as the key and ``1`` as the value, then click the *Start* button; or
+- Using the CDAP UI, go to the |application-overview|, click |example-mapreduce-italic| to get to the MapReduce detail page, set the runtime arguments using ``output.partition.key`` as the key and ``1`` as the value, then click the *Start* button; or